boydbelshof/lexicalsimplification/README.md

 # Thesis Information Science: Dutch Lexical Simplification

 Python2.7 program for simplifying Dutch sentences on lexical level.
-This program was part of a research of adding features to existing lexical simplification systems.
+This program was part of a research for the University of Groningen in adding features to an existing lexical simplification system.

 ## Data Files